 Elevation: 11,641 ft

-This peak is 1.5 miles east of Wildhorse Mine.
-Improvements made in 2012 to the 4WD road up Wildhorse Canyon (C)(1) (p.
-259) blocked it at the start of the first switchback marked on the topographic map and created a small parking area.
-Walk up the road until the clearing at the 8,200 foot contour.
+This peak is 1.5 miles east of the Wildhorse Mine.
+Improvements made in 2012 to the 4WD road up Wildhorse Canyon [(C)(1) on Page 259] block the road at the start of the first switchback marked on the topographic map.
+There is a small parking area here.
+Walk up the road until the clearing at the 8,200-foot contour.
 Follow the clearing up and continue to the ridge top 3,200 feet above.
-Follow the southwest ridge to the summit, crossing back and forth over the crest as needed.
-Akin to its neighbor The Fin across the valley to the east, the route is one of the best ridge scrambles in Idaho.
+Follow the Southwest Ridge to the summit, crossing back and forth over the crest as needed.
+Akin to its neighbor (The Fin) across the valley to the east, this route is one of the best ridge scrambles in Idaho.

-Steve Grantham and David Ferguson followed the southwest ridge to the summit on July 18, 2009 – Dave’s first climb after hip replacement.
+Steve Grantham and David Ferguson followed the Southwest Ridge to the summit on July 18, 2009.
+This was Dave’s first climb after hip replacement.

 Judi and Carl provided the following information soon after they climbed the peak:

-Last Saturday we climbed the SW ridge of Gabriels Horn (Pk 11,641) in the Pioneers.
-We had no route information beforehand.
-It was a wonderful surprise to work out a scrambling route along the ~1/3 mile ridge (with only 200 ft. gross elevation gain from the southern bump to the summit).
-It was one of the best quality ridge scrambles we’ve done in Idaho (it reminded us of The Fin (Pk 11,887 in the Pioneers)).
-We went over the crest of the southernmost bump, dropped down to the E side of the ridge and stayed off the crest until we were forced back up and over to the W side for a while, repeated this twice and finally we were on the summit.
-The many small towers and ribs blocked our view of the summit and it felt like the ridge would extend forever (actually it was only about an hour one-way).
+We went over the crest of the southernmost bump, dropped down to the E side of the ridge and stayed off the crest until we were forced back up and over to the W side for a while, repeated this twice and we were on the summit.
+Many small towers and ribs blocked our view of the summit.
+It felt like the ridge would go on forever.
+It was actually only about an hour each way.
 We returned on the same route because we were having so much fun.
 The rock was stable where it needed to be.
 We thought that the exposure was greatest near the start and at just one or two other short spots.
-Good/careful route finding skills would be essential to stay on terrain no harder than YDS Class 3+.
+Good/careful route finding skills are essential to remain on terrain that is no more difficult than Class 3+.

 The USFS improved Wildhorse Canyon Road this past September.
-Some of these changes were good, others we wondered about.
-They bulldozed out some of the worst rocks near Wildhorse Canyon Campground, dug a ditch at the worst wet spot, added many aggressive water bars (the trailer hitch of our 4WD high clearance truck kept bottoming out on the drive up), blocked all of the dispersed camp sites with boulders and/or felled trees, and blocked the road completely just before the first of the switchbacks.
+Some of these changes were good, whereas others we wondered about.
+They bulldozed out some of the worst rocks near Wildhorse Canyon Campground, dug a ditch at the worst wet spot, added many aggressive water bars (the trailer hitch of our 4WD high-clearance truck kept bottoming out on the drive up), blocked all of the dispersed camp sites with boulders and/or felled trees, and blocked the road completely just before the first of the switchbacks.
 This shortened the distance you can drive in by 3/4 of a mile or so.
-They made a small parking area for 4-5 vehicles, although it will be tough to turn around if that many actually parked there.
+They made a small parking area for 4-5 vehicles, although it will be tough to turn around if that many vehicles are actually parked there.